microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Manage aggregations.](./Media/ManageAggregations.png)

 1. Within the **Manage aggregations** window complete the following configurations and select **Apply all** once complete.
+    1. GroupBy not required, but may be recommended.

     |AGGREGATION COLUMN | SUMMARIZATION | DETAIL TABLE | DETAIL COLUMN |
     | :-- | :-- | :-- | :-- |